-(11)(9) for each lien on the home, the lienholder's name and address, the date of the lien, and when and where it was recorded;

-(12)(10) a statement that each lienholder has consented to the filing of the certificate of location deed;

-(13)(11) a statement that a person who provides false information in the certificatedeed is guilty of a misdemeanor and, upon conviction, shall be punished by a fine of not less than five hundred dollars but not more than one thousand dollars, or by imprisonment for not less than ten days but not more than six months, or by both fine and imprisonment;

-the transferor's and transferee's signatures; and any other information that the [government agency] requires.

-The certificate must be executed with the same formalities as a deed in recordable form.

-(b) Within ten days after the date on the certificate of locationdeed, the retailer shall file it for recording, together with the original manufacturer's certificate or statement of origin, in the land records of the jurisdiction in which the home is or will be permanently affixed situated.

-Subparagraph (a)(108) deals with the situation in which the home is affixed to situated on land owned by some, but not all, of the home owners.
+1 (8) unless the nome is or will be situated on land owned by someone other than a 2 home transferee, a release of all rights in the home by each transferee that does not also own the 3 land on which the home is or will be situated; 4 (9) for each lien on the home, the lienholder's name and address, the date of the 5 lien, and when and where it was recorded; 6 (10) a statement that each lienholder has consented to the filing of the deed; 7 (11) a statement that a person who provides false information in the deed is guilty 8 of a misdemeanor and, upon conviction, shall be punished by a fine of not less than five hundred 9 dollars but not more than one thousand dollars, or by imprisonment for not less than ten days but 10 not more than six months, or by both fine and imprisonment; 11 (12) the transferor's signature; and 12 (13) any other information that the [government agency] requires.
+13 (b) Within ten days after the date on the deed, the retailer shall file it for recording, 14 together with the original manufacturer's certificate or statement of origin, in the land records of 15 the jurisdiction in which the home is or will be situated.
+16 Comment 17 18 19 20 Subparagraph (a)(8) deals with the situation in which the home is situated on land owned by some, but not all, of the home owners.
 In essence, it requires a home owner that does not also own the land to release its interest in the home to eliminate the title complexities that otherwise would arise.
-See, e.g., Colo.
+See , e.g. , Colo.
 Rev. Stat. § 38-29-202(2)(m).

-Subparagraphs (a)(11) & (129) & (10) require information concerning each lien on the home and each lienholder's consent to the deed filing of the certificate of location.
+21 22 23 24 25 Subparagraphs (a)(9) & (10) require information concerning each lien on the home and each lienholder's consent to the deed filing.
 Some states limit these types of provisions to security interest holders.
 Colo.
 Rev. Stat. § 38-29-202(2)(j) (security interest holder); Mont.
 Code § 15-1-116(2)(b)(iv) (lienholder); Or.
 Admin.
 R. 918-550-0160(2) (lienholders must be notified; security interest holders must consent); Tex.
 Occ.
 Code § 1201.2075 (lienholder).

-Subparagraph (a)(1311) notifies the transferor and transferee that providing false information in the certificatedeed constitutes a misdemeanor.
+26 27 28 29 Subparagraph (a)(11) notifies the transferor that providing false information in the deed constitutes a misdemeanor.
 An alternative approach would be to require each lienholder's signature, but that approach is more cumbersome and potentially unworkable if the lienholder wrongfully refuses or otherwise fails to sign.
-Colorado has addressed the situation in which a lienholder fails to consent, albeit in the context of a home relocation, by allowing the home owner to post a bond in an amount equal to 150% of the amount secured by the lien.
+Colorado has addressed the situation in which a

+1 lienholder fails to consent, albeit in the context of a home relocation, by allowing the home 2 owner to post a bond in an amount equal to 150% of the amount secured by the lien.
 Colo.
+Rev. 3

-Rev. Stat. § 38-29-203(4).
+Stat. § 38-29-203(4).